bertrandg/bertrandg.github.io/_posts/2014-10-29-symfony2-angular-html5-urls.md

 * http://www.mywebsite.com/editor/projects/51/stories/16
 * http://www.mywebsite.com/editor/projects/51/stories/16/tasks/82

-Users can directly access any of these but **don't care** and **don't have to know** when they **really change "pages"** or **when a change is done inside the SPA** (In others words when it's Symfony2 routing or Angular routing which is in action).
+Users can directly access any of these but **don't care** and **don't have to know** when they **really change "pages"** or **when a change is done inside the SPA** (In others words when it's Symfony2 routing or Angular routing which is involved).

-Thez can always copy/paste urls and use next/prev browser buttons.
+They can always copy/paste urls and use next/prev browser buttons.

 ### <i class="icon icon-asterisk"></i> What on Angular side?